Nipple piercing: History

 In the late 1970s, the practice was revived by Jim Ward and it was adopted by the BDSM and leather subcultures of the gay community.
 During the 1980s and early 1990s, the modern primitive movement embraced nipple piercings among other forms of body modification.
 With its roots in the West Coast of the United States, the modern primitive movement was intrigued by indigenous, so-called "primitive" cultures and adopted various forms of body modification.
 The mainstream popularity of nipple piercing is partly due to certain 1990s celebrities such as Tommy Lee, Corey Taylor and Lenny Kravitz who publicly displayed their piercings or said that they had them.

 Male nipple piercings have become more popular in recent years.

 Pierced nipples do not interfere with breastfeeding, but medical advice is to remove nipple jewelry.

 Nipple piercing has gained in popularity in the 21st century with a number of celebrities and fashion models having this type of piercing.
 In addition, many people are motivated to have nipple piercings for personal reasons including self-expression and a desire to feel unique.
 At least one study has shown that people spend, on average, 1–2 years making the decision to have a piercing.

 Sensitivity

-Sexual arousal created by areola and nipple stimulation is reported to be enhanced by piercing of the nipple.
-Many women say that they have experienced an increase in sensitivity and arousal after having their nipples pierced.
-This does not apply for all those who have undergone the procedure, with some reporting a decrease in sensitivity or no change at all.
+Sexual arousal created by areola and nipple stimulation is reported to be enhanced by piercing the nipple.
+Many women say that they have experienced an increase in sensitivity and arousal after having their nipples pierced, but in a lot of cases it does not change.
+The increased protrusion of the nipples after piercing can draw ones attention to them, and this can make them feel more sensitive than they are.
+No scientific research has been published into the issue.